Home > Motherboards > Best B450s

 Since they look very similar, you could say the MSI B450-A Pro Max is essentially the Pro-VDH mentioned above but in full-sized ATX with a few extra features and better cooling/VRM for basic overclocking.
 At around 100 bucks you can't go wrong if you're not chasing aesthetics, as this basic-looking board comes with everything you likely need for a typical mid-range gaming PC.

 It's even got 4 fan headers should you want to fill out your case with a nice amount of fans.
-Plus, the fact that it's the updated "Max" model of this board means that it has better support for BIOS updates, so you shouldn't have any issues upgrading to future Ryzen 4th gen (4000 series) processors if that's your plan.
+Plus, the fact that it's the updated "Max" model of this board means that it has better support for BIOS updates, so you shouldn't have any issues upgrading the BIOS for Ryzen 5000 CPUs if you need to.

 3. MSI B450 Tomahawk Max (Best B450 for Overclocking)